(Disclosure: Some of the links below may be affiliate links)

-Another alternative is the theories of Behavioral Finance.
+Another alternative is the theory of Behavioral Finance.
 These theories delve into investors’ minds.
-The idea is to consider that investors make errors and are influenced by their emotions, not fact.
+The idea is to consider that investors make errors and are influenced by their emotions, not facts.

 These theories take into account many of the biases of the investors.
 For instance, investors generally prefer avoiding a loss to making a profit.
 All these biases are not taken into account by the MPT.